Russwater RPG Ruleset

 · Hit: 2d6 HP, bludgeoning damage.

 · Grappler: Tentacles, hooks, and grubby fingers.
-Victims use STR checks to avoid or break free.
+Uses STR to restrain.

-· Condition: Grappled (roll below STR score to escape)
+· Condition: Grappled (roll above STR 16 to escape)

-· Motivation: Feeding – feeding on something but you look tastier.
+· Motivation: Feeding – initially feeding on something but you look tastier.

 Special Attacks / Conditions